Kurt Grelling: Life and work

 Unable to find a university position in either Göttingen or Berlin, Grelling had to teach mathematics, philosophy and physics in secondary schools.
 Nevertheless, he worked with Hans Reichenbach in planning the meetings of the Berlin Circle, which was closely associated with the Vienna Circle.
 In 1933, Reichenbach emigrated to Turkey and the Nazis forced Grelling to retire.
 But he struggled to keep the Berlin Circle active by organizing small seminars and colloquia.

 Grelling collaborated with Kurt Gödel and in 1937 he published an article in which he defended Gödel's first incompleteness theorem against an erroneous interpretation, according to which Gödel's theorem is a paradox as Russell's paradox.

 Although many of his relatives and friends had fled Germany, he did not think seriously about leaving until 1937, in which year he went to Brussels to work with Paul Oppenheim, this time writing several papers on the analysis of scientific explanation and on Gestalt psychology.

 On 10 May 1940, the first day of the German invasion in Belgium, Grelling was arrested.
 He was deported to southern France, where he was interned for over two years under the Vichy regime.
 Oppenheim and Hempel tried to help Grelling by securing an appointment for him at the New School for Social Research in New York City.
 News of the position and a visa to the United States reached the camp where Grelling had been joined by his wife Greta, who had refused to divorce him for safety reasons.
-But U.S. immigration officials were perplexed by Grelling's alleged propensity towards Communism, so there was a delay that was fatal to Grelling.
-He and his wife were shipped to Auschwitz, arriving there on September 18, 1942 and perishing in the gas chambers that day or soon thereafter.
+But U.S. immigration officials were perplexed by Grelling's alleged propensity towards communism, so there was a delay that was fatal to Grelling.
+He and his wife were shipped to Auschwitz, arriving there on September 18, 1942 and were murdered in the gas chambers soon after arrival.